-WEDNESDAY AFTERNOON DETENTION POLICY
+DETENTION POLICY

-- 1. The Detention Hall will be scheduled on Wednesdays after school and will run (3:15 4:00) after school has been dismissed. - 2.
-All Wednesday detention assignments will be made Friday of the preceding week so that parents may make arrangements for transportation. - 3.
+- 1. The Detention will be scheduled for after school (3:15-4:00) and/or on Saturday (8:00-12:00). - 2.
+All detention assignments will be made Friday of the preceding week so that parents may make arrangements for transportation. - 3.
 Parents and students will be notified of the detention assignment by the principal's office. - 4.
-The detention assignment will take precedence over all other activities including extracurricular activities as well as personal business with discretion granted by the high school principal. - 5.
-Students who fail to report for Wednesday afternoon detention will be subject to corporal punishment (3 swats) or two days of in-school suspension. - 6.
+The detention assignment will take precedence over all other activities including extracurricular activities as well as personal business with discretion granted by the principals. - 5.
+Students who fail to report for detention or Saturday School will be subject to further disciplinary actions. - 6.
 Students will be required to do homework or other schoolwork.
 Students not bringing work will be required to copy pages from the Student Handbook; other assignments may be made by the detention facilitator.